h-morgan/axle-interview/README.md

 - Pagination handling on API requests to Motive.
 This was something I implemented in the python version of the app, but cut this corner when developing the Go app due to the small amount of data I needed to process not requiring it.
 Production would definitely need this though, as you never know how much data a customer may have.
 - Better error handling
 - A way to identify the customer so their data can be filed and retrieved.
 If this is run for mutliple customers/Motive accounts it's not clear who's data we're retrieving.
+- Use terraform or an infrastructre-as-code solution to manage AWS resources.
+- Create more restrictive access between AWS resources through creation of dedicated roles for each service, with access policies for only the services they need access to.